segmentio/segment-docs/src/connections/destination-data-control.md

 - Blocked Count
 - Total Count
 - Planned (available for Protocols customers with a connected Tracking Plan)
-  - values are "planned" or "unplanned"
+  - Values are "planned" or "unplanned"

 Export Schema is not available for Identify or Group events.